-Grow N’ Learn nursery school and daycare center has survived for 36 years due to its caring staff and family-oriented management in a home-like environment.
+Grow N’ Learn nursery school and daycare center has survived for 39 years due to its caring staff and family-oriented management in a home-like environment.
 In January of 1981, Patricia Lind opened the door of Grow N’ Learn.
 The first graduation class had only 11 children, and grew to have 54 students over the next two years.
-Patricia Farrell, Mrs. Lind’s daughter has taken over as Director of the center for the past 23 years.
+Patricia Farrell, Mrs. Lind’s daughter has taken over as Director of the center for the past 25 years.
 Alexis Farrell, Mrs. Farrell’s daughter came back to be the Head Teacher at the center after completing her Master’s degree at the University of Pennsylvania.
 Prior to that, Alexis worked at the center as a Teacher’s Aide for over 6 years.
-Mrs. Patricia Strockbine, Assistant Director, has also been with the center since it opened its doors 36 years ago.
+Mrs. Darlene Finocchio, Assistant Director, has over 16 years experience in child care and was a program supervisor.
+She has taught at all levels in child care.
+She has lived in West Deptford for over 32 years and had 4 daughters attend West Deptford School District.
 Grow N’ Learn has been so successful due to the caring/well qualified staff members, always providing a clean environment for our students, and because the center is smaller and community oriented, we are able to provide individualize teaching to each student to give them the attention and care they need to be successful at this critical time in their development.

 Circle Time: Learning to sit patiently, saying good morning, the months of the year, days of the week, weather, and lessons revolved around our theme of the week provided to you in our posted curriculum.
 Your child will learn to actively discuss recent/important events in their lives.
 This time teaches patience, social skills, and practice for Kindergarten.

 Puzzle Table: Legos, puzzles, and beads!
 Your child will improve their fine motor skills, concentration, and hand-eye coordination with these activities.
 Working independently also gives them practice problem solving.